 The regulations which apply to emergency power generators can vary greatly depending on style, type, model, your location, facility setup and other factors.
 For more information, review this post that details environmental regulations that affect generator use.

-Even without catastrophic fires, 2020 is likely to be a challenging year for businesses and other organizations across Northern California because of the planned power outage policies PG&E has enacted — all in addition to the challenges presented by the Coronavirus.
-Prepare your business now in order to minimize the effects.
+Even without catastrophic fires, 2021 is likely to be a challenging year for businesses and other organizations across Northern California because of the planned power outage policies PG&E has enacted — all in addition to the challenges presented by the Coronavirus.
+Prepare your business now in order to minimize the effects – We hope the updates for this year lead to fewer outages for our customers, but there is still no substitute for being prepared.